ONE MAN'S VISION

 "I tried hard to live his way, but I could not do it, I could not live with a man to whom even a cabin was an encumbrance."
 Beatrice Farnham Otto

 LIFE AFTER THE MONUMENT

-After 16 years as the park's custodian Otto retired and left the Grand Valley.
+After 16 years as the park's custodian Otto retired and in 1932 left the Grand Valley.
 He headed west and made a new home in an old Post Office building in Yreka, California.
 John Otto died June 19, 1952 at the age of 81.
 He had $44 dollars in cash and four $25 dollar war bonds at the time of his death.
 Without the money to pay for a proper headstone or funeral he was buried in a pauper's grave in the Evergreen Cemetery in Yreka.

 The John Otto Memorial Headstone Project was started by a group of local John Otto supporters who felt that their hero deserved a fitting memorial.
 After raising funds for the headstone, they held a ceremony in Yreka on June 19, 2002, the 50th anniversary of Otto's death.

 John Otto spent over 20 years of his life among the canyons and mesas of the Monument.
 Today Otto is remembered fondly as the Monument's founder and its most fervent promoter.
 It is largely through his efforts that we are able to enjoy the unspoiled natural grandeur that is Colorado National Monument.